neurobooth/neurobooth-os/docs/arch/device_lifecycle.md

 ## Adding a new device

-1. Create a class that inherits from `Device` (and `CameraPreviewer` if it supports frame previews).
+1. Create a class that inherits from `Device`.
+If it supports frame previews, declare `DeviceCapability.CAMERA_PREVIEW` in its `capabilities` flag and override `Device.frame_preview`.
 2. Set `capabilities` as a class variable.
 3. Override `connect()` to set up hardware and create the LSL outlet.
 4. Override `start()` and `stop()`.